Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 The **FHD 400-nit Low Power IPS** display offered on the T495s is a really fantastic panel.
 The display is **bright**, **vibrant** and the **viewing angles are wide**.
+Keep in mind the display is **matte** so very comfortable to use in direct sunlight.
 This specific panel is the **low power** display, although currently I can't get hard information on the power draw as *powertop* is reporting it as 0 mW usage.